 Crowder College received a total of $1,319,348 in CARES Act funds for Emergency Financial Aid Grants to Students for expenses related to the disruption of campus operations due to the coronavirus (including eligible expenses under a student’s cost of attendance such as food, housing, course materials, technology, health care, and child care.)

-Crowder College identified all degree-seeking students enrolled on March 17, 2020.
-Following guidance from the Department of Education and Section 484 of the Title IV Higher Education Act of 1965, students were excluded if they:
+Crowder College has opened the application to all degree-seeking students enrolled on September 21, 2020.
+Following guidance from the Department of Education and Section 484 of the Title IV Higher Education Act of 1965, students are excluded if they:

 The Federal Emergency Financial Aid Grants to Students under the Coronavirus Aid, Relief, and Economic Security (CARES) Act provides a variety of financial supports to individuals.
 Crowder College received CARES Act funds to distribute directly to students experiencing financial challenges due to the COVID-19 outbreak.

 Crowder College, following all guidance from the federal Department of Education, is distributing funds to you as a qualifying student.
-To qualify, you must currently be eligible for federal Title IV financial aid and must meet enrollment requirements for the Spring 2020 semester.
-You may also review the Crowder College CARES Act Frequently Asked Questions at https://www.crowder.edu/financial-aid/cares-act-funds/ for more information.
+To qualify, you must currently be eligible for federal Title IV financial aid and must meet enrollment requirements for the Fall 2020 semester.
+You may also review the Crowder College CARES Act Frequently Asked Questions for more information.

 The funds will be processed by Crowder College, in the next few days, through our partner, BankMobile Disbursements.
 These funds will be distributed by Bankmobile based on your refund preference you have already established this semester.
 Once you receive the funds you may find more information about BankMobile at: https://bankmobiledisbursements.com/how-it-works/.
 For additional information about establishing your refund preference, please contact the Crowder College Cashier’s Office at 417.455.5402 and 417.455.5673.
 You may contact the Financial Aid office at 417.455.5419 for any other questions regarding the CARES Act.